buildbuddy-io/buildbuddy/docs/cli-plugins.md

 following a `--` in the argument list passed to bazel, if any.

 This environment variable will only be set for the `pre_bazel.sh` script in the plugin.
-Similar to the way in which the bazel args file works, any changes made to this file by a plugin will be read in and reflected in the args eventually passed to bazel.
+Plugins can change this file to change the arguments passed to Bazel.

 The file in question is formatted very similarly to the bazel args file, except that the arguments will be split across lines based solely as a result of shell